duetosymmetry/qnm/docs/paper/paper.md

 fields of other spin weight), $-\ell \le m \le +\ell$, and overtone number $n \ge 0$.

-There are several analytic techniques, e.g. [@Dolan:2009nk], to approximate the desired complex frequency and separation constant
+There are several analytic techniques, e.g. one presented by @Dolan:2009nk, to approximate the desired complex frequency and separation constant
 $(\omega_{\ell, m, n}(a), A_{\ell, m, n}(a))$ as a function of spin
 parameter $0 \le a < M$ (we follow the convention of using units where the total mass is $M=1$).
-These analytic techniques are useful as starting guesses before applying the numerical method of Leaver [@Leaver:1985ax] for root-polishing.
+These analytic techniques are useful as starting guesses before applying the numerical method of
+@Leaver:1985ax for root-polishing.
 Leaver's method uses Frobenius expansions of the radial and angular Teukolsky equations to find 3-term recurrence relations that must be satisfied at a complex frequency $\omega$ and separation constant $A$.
 The recurrence